Gestational Diabetes Mellitus (GDM) is diagnosed when a woman has higher than normal blood glucose levels during pregnancy.

 - Delivery is advised at 38 to 40 weeks because of concern about the increased risk of placental insufficiency if you go overdue.
 That means an increased likelihood of induction of labour.

-- There will be close monitoring in labour of your baby’s wellbeing and of your BSL.
+- There will be close monitoring of labour of your baby’s wellbeing and of your BSL.

 - If you are having an elective Caesarean section, you will need to fast for six hours prior.
 This will impact your GDM management and can result in you having a low BSL.
 You will need to be admitted earlier than usually is the case to make sure your BSL is stable.
 Your insulin dose pre-Caesarean section will need to be adjusted with consideration that you will be fasting.